BGM (album)

 BGM is the fourth studio album by Yellow Magic Orchestra, released on March 21, 1981.
-The title stands for "Background music", though Japanese TV and press advertising alternately used "Beautiful Grotesque Music".
-This album was produced by Haruomi Hosono.
+The electronic music album, whose title stands for "Background music", was produced by Haruomi Hosono.
 Recording started on January 15, 1981, in an effort to release the album by March 21, 1981.

-The album was the first of any kind to feature the Roland TR-808, one of the earliest programmable drum machines; YMO had already been the first band to use the device, featuring it on-stage as early as 1980.
-In addition to the TR-808, this was also their first studio album recorded with the Roland MC-4 Microcomposer.
+It was one of the first albums to feature the Roland TR-808, the most influential early programmable drum machine, along with YMO member Ryuichi Sakamoto's solo album B-2 Unit (1980).
+YMO was the first band to use the device, featuring it on stage in 1980.
+In addition to the TR-808, this was also their first studio album recorded with the Roland MC-4 Microcomposer music sequencer.
+The album, particularly its use of the TR-808, was influential on the development of electronic, hip hop and dance music.

 Overview

+The title stands for "Background music".
+However, Japanese TV and press advertising alternately used "Beautiful Grotesque Music".

 Alfa Records, YMO's record company, had installed a 3M 32-track digital recorder in its studio shortly before YMO started recording BGM.
 Since Hosono was not fond of its overly sharp sound quality, he recorded all the rhythm sections for BGM on a TASCAM 80-8 analog recorder first and copied them with the 3M machine, resulting in the fuller, much compressed rhythm tracks.
 Unfortunately, no known working samples of the 3M recorder exist in Japan today, making it quite difficult to play the master tape.

-One of the earliest uses of the TR-808 for a live performance was by Yellow Magic Orchestra in 1980 for the song "1000 Knives", an electro rendition of member Ryuichi Sakamoto's "Thousand Knives" (1978).
+The then brand new Roland TR-808, prior to the drum machine's official release in 1980, was rented out to YMO.
+One of the earliest uses of the TR-808 for a live performance was by Yellow Magic Orchestra in 1980 for the song "1000 Knives", an electro/techno rendition of member Ryuichi Sakamoto's "Thousand Knives" (1978).
+The 808's chief engineer Tadao Kikumoto was unaware Roland had rented out the machine to YMO before release and was surprised to hear it on a live FM radio broadcast of YMO's Budokan 1980 performance.
 The hand-clap sound was later publicized on this album, being used again on "1000 Knives" and in "Music Plans", another of Sakamoto's songs.